- 1 pound ground beef

 - 1 can (8 ounces) tomato sauce

-- Diced avocado, sliced ripe olives, shredded lettuce, sour cream and/or taco sauce
+- Toppings: diced avocado, sliced ripe olives, shredded lettuce, sour cream, taco sauce

 "When satuing rice add a finly diced red & green bell pepper, save a bit for the top.
 We don't like olives so it adds color."